Contents - Index

 Because every computer is configured with different hardware and software devices, we are unable to provide more specific advice than what is described above.
 If you still experience difficulty after trying the above, we suggest you contact your sound card manufacturer for additional technical assistance.

-Adjust the settings as high as you can before recording without making the audio sound distorted.
-Increasing the level artificially after it is recorded will not improve recognition results.
+It is possible that on your computer you cannot increase the recording level to 25% no matter what you do.
+If this is the case, adjust the settings as high as you can before recording without making the audio sound distorted.
+Increasing the level artificially after it is recorded will not improve conversion results.
+Likewise, decreasing the level artificially after it is recorded will not remove distortion.